 Pro Tip: If you have time, you can let the spice mixture sit on the pork for 30 minutes to an hour, but it’s not necessary.

-Step 3: Sear your meat.
+Step 3: Sear the meat

 Step 4: Cook the pears.